 TIP #2: The top of Mount Doug is a wonderful place for children to explore and have fun.
 Keep a close eye on young folks though and don’t let them get too close to the edges.
 Good sturdy walking shoes are also recommended.

-TIP #5: The views from the top are worth the effort to see them and the hike from the bottom to the top is about 1.5 kilometres.
-It’s all uphill though.
-We hiked a black trail to the top, and it was truly a more difficult route.
+TIP #3: The views from the top are worth the effort to see them and the hike from the bottom to the top is about 1.5 kilometres – all uphill.
+We hiked a black trail to the top, and it was truly a difficult route.
 If you aren’t comfortable with a little exertion you can find an easier green or blue trek to the top.

 Other Information